NATURE KIDS ACTIVITY BOOK – LAKE TAHOE EDITION

 • Slow down and really see the nature around them

-• Notice local environmental issues (gently and age-appropriately)
+• Notice environmental issues

 • Use creativity to imagine solutions